eric97li/spike-exercise/README.md

 # Sample Accounts

-(Supports sign up but if you don't want to create a new account)
+(App supports sign up but if you don't want to create a new account)

-Username/Role: Customer
+    Username: Customer

+    (role is Customer)

-pw: password
+    password: password

     Username/Role: Staff

+    (role is Staff)

-pw: password
+    password: password

     Admin/Role: Admin password

+    (role is Admin)

-pw: password
+    password: password